robgaston/blog/_posts/2016-02-29-hatemap-and-sec-primary.md

 title: Heat Map of Hate & the SEC Primary
 ---

-In response to the recent story about [Donald Trump's initial failure to disavow David Duke's endorsement](http://www.vox.com/2016/2/28/11129120/donald-trump-david-duke), [Vox.com](http://vox.com) posted a [map today](http://www.vox.com/2016/2/29/11134318/kkk-map-trump) showing points from the [Southern Poverty Law Center](http://www.splcenter.org/) representing active KKK chapters across the US (as of 2014).
+In response to the recent story about [Donald Trump's initial failure to disavow David Duke's endorsement](http://www.vox.com/2016/2/28/11129120/donald-trump-david-duke), [Vox.com](http://vox.com) posted a [map today](http://www.vox.com/2016/2/29/11134318/kkk-map-trump) showing points from the [Southern Poverty Law Center](http://www.splcenter.org/) representing active Ku Klux Klan chapters across the United States (as of 2014).

 The article concludes that while, according to one study, around 41 states had active chapters of the KKK in 2014: